samlupton/SLAnimations/README.md

 - `Plume.Emitter` describes the emitter’s shape and mode.
 - `Plume.Cell` describes the particles being emitted.
 - `PlumeView` is the SwiftUI entry point.
-- `UIPlumeView` is the UIKit entry point.
+- `PlumeUIView` is the UIKit entry point.

 ## Type Tree